YilunCai627/comparing-baltimore-boston-household-income/Data Manipulation.md

 ### 3. Basic statistics for each city using build-in functions
-* Calculate the **MIN/MAX/AVERAGE/MEDIAN** of household income using Excel's build-in functions to have a overview of the differences between cities.
+* Calculate the **MIN/MAX/AVERAGE/MEDIAN** of household income using Excel's build-in calculations to have a overview of the differences between cities.

 * **COUNT** the number of available data for different races to compare the ethnic diversity.